Basic Examples for the DoE Subpackage¶

 Batch constraints can be used to create designs where each set of multiplicity

-subsequent experiments have the same value for a certain feature.
 In the following example we fix the value of the decision variable x1

-inside each batch of size 3.
+for each batch of 3 experiments.

 domain = Domain(